sunfenghao2017/logo/README.md

 ### Input format:
 **Rdata** which stored the **gene expression matrix** and **SNV matrix**.
 ===
-1. * `Gene expression matrix`   should be named as “gene”, where one row indicate one gene and one column indicate one sample.
+**1.** * `Gene expression matrix`   should be named as “gene”, where one row indicate one gene and one column indicate one sample.

-2.* `SNV matrix`                 should be named as “snp”, where one row indicate one variant and one column indicate one sample.
+**2.** * `SNV matrix`                 should be named as “snp”, where one row indicate one variant and one column indicate one sample.
+### Test data:

+You can find test data here.

 ## Code of conduct